vafakaramzadegan/EasyDraw/README.md

     app.canvas.end_shape()
 ```

-after defining the above functions, you should create an instance of EasyDraw class:
+after declaringg the functions, create an instance of EasyDraw class:

 ```python
 ed.EasyDraw(width = 800, # width of the canvas